Here is an introduction to basic communication skills to help you communicate more effectively at work and in your personal life.

 Speak in metaphors.
 Connect better with others by helping them to visualise what you are saying.
 For example, instead of:

-"The task is going to be difficult, but it will be worth it when it's done." say:
+"The task is going to be difficult, but it will be worth it when it's done." you could try:

 "We have a difficult mountain to climb but the view from the top will be great!"